 Protect yourself from Cash App scams by knowing how to stay safe.
-While Cash App is generally secure and uses advanced encryption and fraud detection technologies, there are still scammers out there trying to steal your money.
+While Cash App is generally secure and uses advanced encryption and fraud detection technologies, scammers are still trying to steal your money.
 Despite the risks, the Cash App is a convenient and fast way to transfer money and split expenses with family and friends.

 But there are some dangers that few people know about.
 For example, money that users transfer through the Cash App (or similar apps) is not insured by the FDIC as if it were in your bank account.
 In this way, users may fall victim to fraud and not get their money back. and raising this issue of fraud, we would like to provide the top most common methods that fraudsters use when stealing your funds through the Cash App.